Where are the most beautiful places in Ireland? There are so many!

 In addition, it is only an hour away drive from the capital so you can easily visit on a day trip from Dublin by either car, public transport or by booking one of the many private tours that offer daily trips to this area.

-The Wicklow Mountains National Park is a dream to any outdoorsy and nature lover.
 This scenery of Ireland is most definitely worth admiring with some the best lake views you will find in the whole country.

 There are plenty of hiking trails, too for different difficulty levels.

-The landscape around the Wicklow Mountains is beautiful and diverse.
 Here, you will find some amazing Irish scenic drives, wonderful nature and peaceful woodland areas.
 But that is not all.

 The Glendalough Valley, located in the Wicklow Mountain National Park, is home to the Glendalough Monastic City which has the remaining ruins of an early Christian settlement founded by St. Kevin in the sixth century.